oliche/jwaclassic/pages/pages-root-folder/about.md

 ### Philosophy
 <blockquote> There is a great satisfaction in bringing back to life automobiles that are more than just automobiles.  </blockquote>
 To this extent - French classic cars such as Delage, Delahaye and Talbot-Lago are unique thanks to their history and custom bodyworks.
-In JWA Classic, we enjoy unraveling the past of great cars, restoring them to their prime and tour them on the beautiful roads of France countryside.
+We take great joy in unraveling the past of great cars, restoring them to their prime and tour them on the beautiful roads of France countryside.

 ### Services
 JWA Classic focuses on Trade, Historical Researches, Restoration and Tuning.